 A review on G2 Crowd says: I wish Groove refreshed more frequently/automatically.
 Our team doesn’t always see when a ticket has been updated before acting on it.

 If you’re looking for a Groove HQ alternative for managing customer support, you’ve got to check out Hiver, a solution that helps you deliver brilliant customer service right from your inbox.
-With Hiver, you can manage inboxes like support@ or help@ right from your work email.
+With Hiver, you can manage inboxes like [email protected] or [email protected] right from your work email.

 In a nutshell: Hiver helps you do anything a regular helpdesk does – but right from Gmail.
 You still have access to inside Gmail — again, right inside Gmail.